Eddy-Emmanuel/dms-driver-monitoring-system-YOLOV8/README.md

 - Utilizes YOLOv8 for real-time object detection.
 - Monitors driver behavior including drowsiness and distraction.
-- Alerts the driver in case of potential hazards.
 - Supports integration with various camera feeds.
 - Easy-to-use interface for monitoring and analysis.